 Bupropion lowers seizure threshold, but at recommended doses it shouldn’t present problems.
 Hypertension, resulting in headaches, blurred vision, and other symptoms could be an issue.
 Blood pressure monitoring may be suggested.

-Alcohol, drug, and supplement interaction is always a concern.
+Alcohol, drug, and supplement interaction is always a concern with antidepressants.
 Chat with your physician regarding the meds or supplements you’re taking or considering, as well as your alcohol intake

 The sudden cessation of any antidepressant is a bad idea.
-You won’t like the outcome!
-Here’s a link to the first piece of a series I did on antidepressant discontinuation syndrome.
+You won’t like the outcome.

 Well, that’ll do it for today’s discussion.
-Be sure to come back tomorrow for the final piece in the series – a summary, which will include my personal thoughts on antidepressants.
+Be sure to dig-in to part four – the final piece of the series.
+It’s a summary, which will include my personal thoughts on antidepressants.